 Distance: 4.6km/ 1.5 – 2 hours

-This one and half hour loop, nestled between the mouths of the Pūhoi and Waiwera rivers, is a great way to ease your body back into walking beyond the backyard.
+This one and half hour loop, nestled between the mouths of the Pūhoi and Waiwera rivers, is a fantastic way to get your body moving if you’ve found yourself particularly sedentary of late.
 The easy track takes in the pretty gardens of Coudrey House, before offering revealing views of the Te Akeake sand spit and the Puhoi River.
 The headlands of Mahurangi Harbour can be spied in the north while islands pepper the ocean out to Kawau.
 Consider it a spectacular and simple starter walk.

 Takapuna-Milford Heritage Walk